romangurevitch/ConcurrencyWorkshop/internal/pattern/pubsub/README.md

 ### 3. Concurrent Access to Subscribers Map

-**Issue**: Concurrent access to the subscribers map without proper synchronization can lead to race conditions.
+**Issue**: Concurrent access to the subscribers map without proper synchronisation can lead to race conditions.

 **Solution**:

-- **Synchronization**: Use synchronization primitives like `sync.Map` to handle concurrent access safely.
+- **Synchronisation**: Use synchronisation primitives like `sync.Map` to handle concurrent access safely.

 ### 4. Memory Leaks Due to Unsubscribed Channels